nap2000/docs/admin-organisations.rst

  :local:

 Organisations are managed on one of the tabs of the users page.
 To get to it select the menus; **Modules** then **Admin** then **Users** then the **Organisations** tab.
+Organisations can be used to compartmentalise work further than just using projects.
+Each organisation can have multiple projects within it.
+The main value that organisations bring is that an administrator cannot move to a different organisation unless they are given explicit permission to do so, either by an organisational administrator or the administrator who created the organisation.

 .. warning::

-  You will need organisational administration privilege to see this page.
+  If you have organisational administration privilege then you will see all of the organisations on the server listed on this tab.
+Otherwise, if you administrator privilege you will see the organisations that you have created..

 Settings
 --------